 Pino Grigio is a light-bodied dry white wine that often has hints of citrus.
-This versatile wine is considered very food friendly and pairs well with many cheeses, particularly mild cheeses like mozzarella and chevre.
+This versatile wine is considered very food-friendly and pairs well with many cheeses, particularly mild cheeses like mozzarella and chevre.

 Cabernet Sauvignon and Extra Sharp Cheddar Cheese

-A full-bodied and dry red Cabernet Sauvignon contains hints of dark fruits and herbs that draws out the bold cheddar flavors of extra sharp cheddar cheese.
+A full-bodied and dry red Cabernet Sauvignon contains hints of dark fruits and herbs that draw out the bold cheddar flavors of extra sharp cheddar cheese.
 Cabernet Sauvignon works well with other intense cheeses too, particularly those that are firm and salty.

 Merlot and Garlic and Herb Cheese